-Software Carpentry and Data Carpentry have been featured in many publications, and some members of the Carpentries community have written materials about our workshops, our history, and our impact.
+Data Carpentry, Library Carpentry and Software Carpentry have been featured in many publications, and some members of The Carpentries community have written materials about our workshops, our history, and our impact.
 Comprehensive reports about our impact can be found in our assessment section.

 Do you know about other works that should be listed here?
 If so, please email email@example.com to let us know.